TheOdinProject/curriculum/archive/html_css/project_bootstrap.md

 ### Introduction

 In this project, you'll get a chance to try out Twitter's Bootstrap framework by building a site that actually uses it -- [Newsweek](http://www.newsweek.com/).

 ### Assignment

-Note: As usual, ignore any ads, icons, and interactive elements (which use Javascript).
+Note: As usual, ignore any ads, icons, and interactive elements (which use JavaScript).
 If you really want to grab icons, try taking a screenshot of them and making an image file out of that.

 <div class="lesson-content__panel" markdown="1">

 1. Go to [newsweek.com](http://www.newsweek.com) and have a look around.
 2. Follow the instructions atop the [Recipes project](/courses/foundations/lessons/recipes) to set up a GitHub repository for this project (of course you'll need to change the title).
 3. Create a new HTML document.